OpenAPITools/openapi-generator/samples/server/petstore/php-mezzio-ph/README.md

 But for obvious reason you will not get any `200 OK`, only `501 Not implemented`.
 So your next steps are:

-- check all TODOs left in the stub code where generator was not smart enough to guarantee correct implementation
+- check all TODOs left in the stub code where generator was not smart enough and could not guarantee correct implementation
 - implement your API security mechanism (either special attribute or separate middleware) - generator does not do anything about it yet
 - implement your handlers - the most tricky part :)